jhbell/jhbell.github.io/_drafts/cmake-what-you-need-to-know.md

 As you can imagine, here we define the *minimum required version of CMake* we need to build this project as version 3.5.
-Again, as you would think, you can change the version number (here 3.5) to be whatever version you need to support the cmake commands you will be using.
+Again, as you would think, you can change the version number (here 3.5) to be whatever version you need to support the CMake commands you will be using.

 ```cmake
 project(HelloSimple CXX)